LightningStark/Backtest/README.md

 # Backtest

-Stock market data Backtesting to develop a Trading Strategy for Intraday Trades Historical data of stocks was downloaded from NSE(india) website.
+Stock market data Backtesting to develop a Trading Strategy for Intraday Trades, Historical data of stocks was downloaded from NSE(india) website.
 This software was made only for personal use, currently I have no intentions of scaling it(improved version, Ofcourse!) for commercial purpose.
 To test your own strategy edit files like - 'Pinbar.py', 'BullEngulf.py' accordingly